dr0l3/dr0l3.github.io/_posts/2023-06-04-simple-problems-solved-llm-style.md

 - Coding up fizzbuzz

-Most humans with basic math skills will have no problem adding two numbers.
+Most humans with basic math skills will have no problem multiplying two numbers.
 The numbers can be arbitrarily large.
 Pretty much all humans will use the same algorithm.